gdrosos/bloat-study-artifact/README.md

  However, this comprehensive process may take up to 5 weeks to complete.
  For convenience, we provide the option to perform the methodology steps for a subset of 50 projects, which should take less than 30 minutes to finish.

+**NOTE #1** Ensure that you have at least 150GB of available disk space if you decide to run the methodology steps of the full dataset.

-**Note**: Some numbers generated from the methodology section may differ slightly from those reported in the paper or our datasets.
+**NOTE #2:**: Some numbers generated from the methodology section may differ slightly from those reported in the paper or our datasets.
 This variance is due to changes in source code or dependency relations of certain projects or dependencies since our analysis was conducted.

 ###  Project Selection and Dependency Resolution (Section 2.2)
 This section outlines the process of resolving project dependencies as detailed in Section 2.2 of our accompanying paper.